Table of Contents

 - If you never received a return of merchandise from the cardholder that would have entitled them to a refund per your stated policies, provide documentation that proves this.

-- If you did receive a return of merchandise from the cardholder but did not accept it because it was outside of the allowed timeframe for returns, was in non-returnable condition, or was refused for any other reason in accordance with your stated policies, provide documentation that explains why the return was refused.
+- If you did receive a return of merchandise from the cardholder but did not accept it because it was past the deadline for returns, was in non-returnable condition, or was refused for any other reason in accordance with your stated policies, provide documentation that explains why the return was refused.

 - If the cardholder did not cancel their services in accordance with your stated policies, provide documentation that explains why the cancellation request was not processed.